flywheel-apps/dcm2niix/README.md

 * **bids_sidecar**: Output BIDS sidecar in JSON format.
 Options are 'y'=yes (default), 'n'=no, 'o'=only (whereby no NIfTI file will be generated).
 * **compress_nifti**: Compress output NIfTI file.
 Options: 'y'=yes (default), 'n'=no, '3'=no,3D.
 If option '3' is chosen, the filename flag will be set to '-f %p_%s' to prevent overwriting files.
 * **compression_level**: Set the gz compression level.
 Options: 1 (fastest) to 9 (smallest), 6 (default).
 * **convert_only_series**: Selectively convert by series number - can be used up to 16 times.
 Options: 'all' (default), space-separated list of series numbers (e.g., '2 12 20').
 WARNING: Expert Option.
-We trust that if you have selcted this option you know what you are asking for.
+We trust that if you have selected this option you know what you are asking for.
 * **crop**: Crop 3D T1 images.
 Options: true, false (default).
 * **filename**: Output filename template (%a=antenna (coil) number, %c=comments, %d=description, %e=echo number, %f=folder name, %i=ID of patient, %j=seriesInstanceUID, %k=studyInstanceUID, %m=manufacturer, %n=name of patient, %p=protocol, %s=series number, %t=time, %u=acquisition number, %v=vendor, %x=study ID; %z=sequence name). '%f' (default).
 * **ignore_derived**: Ignore derived, localizer, and 2D images.
 Options: true, false (default).
 * **ignore_errors**: Ignore dcm2niix errors and exit status, and preserve outputs.
 Options: true, false (default).
 By default, when dcm2niix exits non-zero, outputs are not preserved.
+WARNING: Expert Option.
+We trust that if you have selected this option you know what you are asking for.
 * **lossless_scaling**: Losslessly scale 16-bit integers to use dynamic range.
 Options: true, false (default).
 * **merge2d**: Merge 2D slices from same series regardless of study time, echo, coil, orientation, etc. Options: true, false (default).
 * **philips_scaling**: Philips precise float (not display) scaling.
 Options: true (default), false.